-I’ve written several privacy-related articles discussing the various aspects of risk we assume when we use technology.
-From the computers we use to the systems that run them, as well as the applications and tools we rely on, each adds risk of some kind of exposure.
+I’ve written several privacy-related articles discussing various aspects of technological risk.
+The computers we use, the systems that run them, and the applications and tools we rely on each add risk of some kind.

 And yet, in my experience, the greatest risk we’re exposed to has little do with technology.

-It’s a risk we don’t think of – and yet I see privacy directly invaded more often due to this than any other reason.
+It’s a risk we don’t think of — yet I see privacy compromised more often due to this than any other reason.

 Become a Patron of Ask Leo! and go ad-free!

 Even with semi-regular news of data breaches, hacking, and other technological intrusions, the single biggest cause for privacy-related damage boils down to nothing more than… people.

 I’m certain you’re already making assumptions about which people to be concerned about.
 I’m just as certain you’re overlooking the ones who put our privacy most at risk every day.

 Let’s review some of the various classes of people involved in compromising our privacy.